Capitol Events Request

 1. Fees: $200 (4 hours or less) / $400 (more than 4 hours)

 2. Payment of Fees: Must be paid in full no later than prior to the event.
-If the fee is not received, the reservation will be canceled.
-The SPB Event Staff will contact you with the fee total after review and approval of this application.
+If the fee is not received, the reservation will be cancelled.
+The SPB Events Staff will contact you with the fee total after review and approval of this application.
 Fees may be paid by check made payable to the State Preservation Board.
 Refunds will only be issued if cancellations are received at least one business day prior to the event.

 F. Room Occupancy and Room Hours of Operation